AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/12_User_Interface/README.md

 ![Web App resource showing the application settings with the API_ENDPOINT setting highlighted](images/2024-01-17-12-45-30.png)

-## Ask questions about your data and observe the responses
+## Ask questions about data and observe the responses

-To ask the AI questions about the CosmicWorks company data, you can type your questions in to the front-end applications chat user interface.
-The web application includes tiles with a couple example questions to get you started.
+To ask the AI questions about the CosmicWorks company data, type the questions in to the front-end application chat user interface.
+The web application includes tiles with a couple example questions to get started.
 To use these, simply click on the question tile and it will generate an answer.

 ![Front-end Web Application User Interface](images/2024-01-17-12-42-59.png)